AEG Short Circuit or Overcurrent on Start-Up

 Safety warning: Repeatedly resetting a tripping breaker is dangerous.
 Unplug the microwave and do not use it until inspected.

-• Step 1 – Check power cord: Inspect the AEG microwave's mains cable for cuts, burns, or crushed sections.
+• Step 1 – Check power cord: Inspect the AEG microwave's power cord for cuts, burns, or crushed sections.
 Replace if damaged.

-• Step 2 – Try another outlet: Plug into a different, properly rated outlet to rule out wiring issues in the socket.
+• Step 2 – Try another outlet: Plug into a different, properly rated outlet to rule out wiring issues with the outlet.

 • Step 3 – Internal inspection (technician): A technician should test the mains filter, door switches, and high-voltage capacitor for shorts and replace any faulty components.